tsg100/fynnhenck.de/index.md

-## Welcome to GitHub Pages
+## Welcome to fynnhenck.de

-You can use the [editor on GitHub](https://github.com/tsg100/fynnhenck.de/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+Hey, my Name is Fynn.
+I like to program software in my free tim.
+Thats why I set up this one.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.